 - A librarian hosted discussion forum in Canvas or Zoom

 Online instructional materials, just like in-person class sessions, take time to plan and create.
-Please schedule your library instruction with at least two weeks advance notice so that we can accomodate your request.
+Please schedule your library instruction with at least two weeks advance notice so that we can accommodate your request.

 Additional Resources for Faculty

 - See our program learning outcomes for information literacy goals for students.

 - Learn how to link to library resources in Canvas